Just Keeps Getting Better -18

 On his way to work he remembered Diane was the lawyer who was supposed to be looking about his divorce.
 He better speak to her at the Club tonight.

-Jeremy had known Diane for over seven years.
+Jeremy had known Diane for a number of years.
 That is to say he knew she was a lawyer, aged about the generation of his mother, and that she drove a sports car.

 What he had found most interesting was the reliance she put on her bishops and knights, almost incapable of playing her rooks.
 She also drank strong coffee and a lot of it, and loved chocolate.